SoumyaGanesh12/Bot-Playground/README.md

 - Type a city (e.g., "Paris, France") to get the current weather.
 - Exit the conversation by typing 'x'.

 **Sample Input and Output:**
 Bot: How can I help you?
-You: what is weather in paris?
+You: What is weather in paris?
 Bot: The current weather in Paris is 18°C with a clear sky.
-You: how about india?
+You: How about india?
 Bot: The current weather in India is 20°C with light rain.
+You: Should I take umbrella today since I am travelling to Boston?
+Bot: It looks like there are broken clouds in Boston with a temperature of 13°C. While there is no specific mention of precipitation, it's always a good idea to have an umbrella handy when traveling, especially if you want to be prepared for any unexpected changes in the weather.
 You: x
 Goodbye!

 ### 4. **CustomerSupportBot**
 A customer support bot for ABC Shoe Company, capable of answering queries based on the FAQ document provided.